-Any additional functions included in the automatic burner control system, programming unit or flame detector for which no provisions exist in this standard, shall be such that they do not degrade the safe and correct operation of the automatic burner control system, programming unit or flame detector.
+Any additional functions included in the automatic burner control system, programming unit or flame detector for which no provisions exist in this document, shall be such that they do not degrade the safe and correct operation of the automatic burner control system, programming unit or flame detector.

-If there are no particular requirements concerning safety shut-down in the relevant appliance standard a non-volatile lock-out is required.
+If there are no particular requirements concerning the type of lock out following safety shut-down in the relevant appliance standard a non-volatile lock-out is required.

-If the functional behaviour deviates from this standard the manufacturer has to declare this by giving detailed information and reasons for the deviation.
+If the functional behaviour deviates from this document the manufacturer has to declare this by giving detailed information and reasons for the deviation.